 Button Menu

-The DePauw University School of Music is home to 6 unique large ensembles: University Orchestra, University Band, Jazz Ensemble, University Choir, Festival Choir, and Vox Animae.
-These large-scale collaborations give each student an opportunity to perform with their peers and perform great repertoire of old as well as contemporary masterworks.
-Pictured here is a photo from our Concerto Winners' concert: each student can compete in a friendly competition for the chance to perform concerto-style rep alongside the orchestra!
+The DePauw University School of Music is home to five unique large ensembles: University Orchestra, University Band, Jazz Ensemble, Festival Choir, and Vox Animae.
+These large-scale collaborations give each student an opportunity to perform, with their peers, great classic as well as contemporary masterworks.
+Pictured here is a photo from a Concerto Winners’ concerts — an annual event that allows each student to participate through friendly competition for a chance to perform concerto-style repertoire alongside the University Orchestra!

-Alongside our required large ensembles, we also have various chamber groups, studio performances, and the Symphonic Band, a School of Music and College of Liberal Arts collaborative ensemble that includes students from both schools as well as faculty.
-The Festival Choir is another opportunity for DePauw-Greencastle collaboration as Voice Majors, CLA students, faculty, staff, and community members come together to perform incredible repertoire!
+In addition to the requisite large ensembles, DePauw also has various smaller ensembles and chamber groups, and its Symphonic Band, a School of Music and College of Liberal Arts collaborative ensemble that includes student performers from both schools, as well as faculty.
+The Festival Choir, co-sponsored by the Greencastle Arts Council, is another opportunity for DePauw-Greencastle collaborations as voice majors, CLA students, faculty, staff, and community members come together with a single voice to create truly incredible performance experiences.

 DePauw University Orchestra: